 While all core real estate sectors have been negatively impacted by the COVID-19 pandemic to some degree, the impact to the retail sector has been especially pronounced since traditional retail was facing ongoing challenges from e-commerce platforms long before the COVID-19 pandemic.
 The pandemic served to accelerate the shift in consumers' preferences from brick-and-mortar retail to digital storefronts as retailers attempted to find alternative ways to deliver products to customers through e-commerce solutions.
-However, retail is still highly dependent on customer traffic in stores to generate revenue and brick-and-mortar retail locations have begun seeing more traffic as COVID-19 restrictions gradually ease and COVID-19 vaccines progress.
+However, the outlook for brick-and-mortar retail has improved as they have begun seeing more traffic as COVID-19 restrictions gradually ease and COVID-19 vaccines progress.
 New retail concepts, health and wellness, grocery stores, and quick services restaurants, among others, are expected to repurpose space vacated by previous retailers, eliminating the immediate need for new inventory.

 The Account's retail portfolio is composed primarily of high-end lifestyle shopping centers and regional malls in large metropolitan or tourist centers.
 The retail portfolio is managed to minimize significant exposure to any single retailer.
 The Account has over 1,100 retailers across its portfolio, with its largest retail exposure comprising less than 5.0% of total retail rentable area.
-The Account's retail vacancy held steady at 11.0% from the first quarter through the second quarter of 2021, although the average vacancy rate increased significantly for power centers due to an early lease termination for a large tenant.
+The Account's retail vacancy was 10.7% in the third quarter of 2021, down slightly from 11.0% in the second quarter.

-During the quarter ended June 30, 2021, requests for rent relief were more common among retail tenants than other sectors.
-Tenants requesting rent relief have generally requested rent deferrals for a limited period of time (i.e., less than six months), with the unpaid rent to be paid over the duration of the remaining lease.
+Retail tenants requesting rent relief have generally requested rent deferrals for a limited period of time (i.e., less than six months), with the unpaid rent to be paid over the duration of the remaining lease.
 If the severity of the COVID-19 pandemic persists throughout 2021, the likelihood that tenants may request additional rent deferrals, rent concessions or default increases.
 Additionally, if tenants vacate due to lease expirations, redeployment of the vacated space may be challenging in the near term due to unfavorable leasing conditions.
 The Account is closely monitoring the collectability of accrued rental income and adjusting its allowances for uncollectible rent as needed.